yywan0913/SVhawkeye/README.md

   - Detailed mapping and base information for each read in the interval
   - Drawing the Structural Graphics of Reads
   - Output genotype

+apply to longreads data, like ONT(Oxford Nanopore Technologies) and PacBio data.

+may also can draw isoseq data.

 # Authors: